OpenComputingLab/reusable-content-example/markdown_authoring.md

 ````

-See `sandbox` for guidance on how to launch a preconfigured development environment within which you can try out the workflow described in this document.
+*I hope to make a `sandbox` available at some point in the near future, in the form of guidance on how to launch a preconfigured development environment within which you can try out the workflow described in this document.*